My Life In The Land: A Lifelong Study In Contemporary Landscape

 An academic chapter

-My formal education focussed on crafting objects from varied media (charcoal, clay, ink, metal, wood, and paint).
+My formal education focussed on crafting objects from varied media (charcoal, clay, ink, metal, paint, and wood).
 In combination with classical observation studies, such as life drawing, my multi-discipline origin provided the critical framework for how I observe and interpret the world.
 My Master's in Contemporary Fine Art Practice from Leeds Metropolitan University (now known as Leeds Beckett University) marked the conclusion of my education in academic studies.
 The program offered an opportunity to transition from my foundational classical studies – focused on observation and execution skills – to a deeply philosophical engagement with the creative process.

 A philosophy: Our experience of this land

 My work is anchored in a philosophy developed through my master's research into being, consciousness, and perception.
-This thesis, highly relevant to art, embraces the idea that human experience is dual: as objective, as it is subjective.
+This thesis, highly relevant to art, embraces the idea that human experience is dual: as objective as it is subjective.

 All my art begins outdoors